magicleap/developer-portal-docs/docs/guides/developer-tools/lumin-aosp-tools/radeon-gpu-profiler.md

 You have now walked through analyzing a draw capture.

-## Known Issues
+## Known Issues with Radeon GPU Profiler
 Here's a list of known issues for profiling apps with RGP:
-* Unity applications do not work with RGP currently.
-* For heavy applications, trying to capture RGP can cause the GPU to freeze.
+* For heavy Unity applications, trying to capture RGP can cause the GPU to freeze.
-* The application is not usable afterRGP capture and requires a close and reopening.
+* The application is not usable after RGP capture and requires a close and reopening.

-## Troubleshooting
+## Troubleshooting Radeon GPU Profiler

 Please contact Customer Care if you encounter any issues.
 RGP is a proprietary AMD tool, but our Dev Tools team provides tier 1 support.
 They'll open a ticket with AMD as needed.
 Please provide the RGP log file when reporting an issue: